Youth football in China: 2015 football reform plan

-There has been a particular focus placed on the development of youth football as the primary way to develop football in China.
+A particular focus has been placed on youth football development as the primary way to develop football in China.
 To facilitate this, the government has enacted specific initiatives targeting the growth of the youth game.
-Local governments have been instructed to promote the popularization of football on campus and the Ministry of Education has made football a compulsory part of physical education.
-Additionally, there has been a focus on the early identification of talent as well as integration through all levels of the game.
+Local governments have been instructed to promote the popularization of football on campus.
+The Ministry of Education has made football compulsory in physical education.
+Additionally, there has been a focus on the early identification of talent and integration through all game levels.

 The three pathways

-Youth football in China has 3 pathways that a young person can go through to become a professional player: the school-based system, the national youth football national training center, and through professional football club system.
+Youth football in China has 3 pathways that a young person can go through to become a professional player: the school-based system, the national youth football national training center, and through a professional football club system.

 School-based system

 The school-based system is whereby students of all ages develop their footballing skills while at school.
-The plan was to create 20,000 specialized football schools by 2020, with 30 to 50 million school kids playing the sport.
+The plan was to create 20,000 specialized football schools by 2020, with 30 to 50 million schoolkids playing the sport.
 By 2030 China wants 50,000 specialized football schools.
 The school-based system has incorporated football teaching into the curriculum plan, which is the first time a sport has been part of the school curriculum.
-This demonstrates how seriously China is taking the development of youth football, by creating mass participation rather than just focusing on the elite levels.
+This demonstrates how seriously China is taking youth football development by creating mass participation rather than just focusing on the elite levels.
 Doing so will help China achieve a healthy and sustainable development of the sport.
 Football competitions at this level are done at the provincial level amongst children of the same age, with the funding for both these competitions and the training of campus football being raised by the National Lottery and local government.

 National Youth Football Training Centre

-The CFA leads the second pathway through the National Youth Football Training Centre, with the support of local associations, and by 2020 had created 12 men's and 14 women's youth training centers.
-The focus in this pathway is on finding talent and then developing it during training sessions.
-It differs from the other pathways as it is directly led by the CFA, and it also has a focus on training coaches and referees.
-Training coaches is important for the long-term development of youth football, so that future players can receive even better training sessions.
+The CFA leads the second pathway through the National Youth Football Training Centre, with the support of local associations.
+By 2020 it had created 12 men's and 14 women's youth training centers.
+This pathway focuses on finding talent and developing it during training sessions.
+It differs from the other pathways as the CFA directly leads it, and it also has a focus on training coaches and referees.
+Training coaches is essential for the long-term development of youth football so that future players can receive even better training sessions.